taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

             source: {repository: busybox}
           # the-output is not available in the job plan
           # so this task will error while initializing
-          # since there's no volume named the-output in
+          # since there's no artiact named the-output in
           # the job's plan
           inputs:
             - name: the-output